RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 Before you start using Freeposte.io, you must create an admin user:

 ```
-docker-compose run --rm admin python manage.py admin admin example.net admin
+docker-compose run --rm admin python manage.py admin root example.net password
 ```

+This will create a user named ``root@example.net`` with password ``password`` and administration privileges.
 Connect to the Web admin interface and change the password to a strong one.

 Test before going live
 ======================